spapas/wagtail-faq/README.md

 ```

 Then, to use this form (and its clean method) just add the following attribute to your Page model: `base_form_class = CustomPageForm`.
 Then when your editors submit small images they will see an error for that field!

+### What if my images are in an InlinePanel ?

+See the corresponding answer for [Wagtail Admin Customizing](#wagtail-admin-customizing).

 ### Ok fine but I don't want my editors to be able to select small images!!